Homogeneous second-order descent framework: a fast alternative to Newton-type methods: Introduction

-\paragraph{Motivation} Traditionally, Newton-type second-order methods require high per-iteration costs due to operations of factorization on the Hessian matrix and corresponding linear systems.
-Recently, \citet{zhang_homogenous_2022} proposed a homogeneous second-order descent method (HSODM) inspired by the classic trick in quadratic programming \cite{yeApproximatingQuadraticProgramming1997,sturmConesNonnegativeQuadratic2003,he_quaternion_2022}.
-In their method, the iterates are constructed by solving the \emph{Ordinary} Homogeneous Model (OHM)
+Inspired by the classic trick in quadratic programming \cite{yeApproximatingQuadraticProgramming1999a,sturmConesNonnegativeQuadratic2003,he_quaternion_2022}, \citet{zhang_homogenous_2022} proposed a homogeneous second-order descent method (HSODM).
+In their method, the iterates are constructed by solving the \emph{Ordinary Homogeneous Model} (OHM) with the aggregated matrix $F_k$:

-where variables $v \in \mathbb{R}^n,t \in \mathbb{R}$ and the parameter $\delta \le 0$ is pre-fixed.
-The method sets the control term $\delta$ such that the $[v;t]$ corresponds to the leftmost eigenvector of the aggregated matrix $F_k$.
-The merit of this approach is that the OHM \eqref{eq.homoquadmodel} is actually an extremal symmetric eigenvalue problem and can be solved easily \cite{kuczynski_estimating_1992,rojas_new_2001}.
-In particular, it is known that the eigenvalue type problem is less dependent on condition numbers when using the Lanczos method.
-In \cite{zhang_homogenous_2022}, it is demonstrated that the direction generated by OHM can be used along with any well-defined line-search methods.
-The numerical performance reported in \cite{zhang_homogenous_2022} has a clear advantage over standard second-order methods in nonlinear optimization.
-The benefits borne out by eigenvalue procedures were also observed in solving trust-region subproblems \cite{adachi_solving_2017, rojas_new_2001}.

-It is quite natural to extend HSODM to other Newton-type methods for convex or nonconvex objective functions not limited to second-order Lipschitz continuity.
-An investigation in \cite{nesterov_cubic_2006,cartis_adaptive_2011,mishchenko2021regularized} motivates us to introduce the following \textit{Generalized} Homogeneous Model (GHM) as subproblems
+where variables $v \in \mathbb{R}^n,t \in \mathbb{R}$. { The method sets a \emph{pre-fixed} $\delta \le 0$ such that the vector $[v;t]$ corresponds to the leftmost eigenvector of the aggregated matrix $F_k$.
+Then the HSODM undergoes a simple strategy to find a step size $\eta_k$, e.g., by a line-search method, and updates the iterate as $\xkn = \xk + \eta_k (v_k/t_k)$ using the direction $[v_k;t_k]$ generated by OHM.
+The method is shown to have an $O(\epsilon^{-3/2})$ iteration complexity for nonconvex problems.
+The numerical performance reported in \cite{zhang_homogenous_2022} showed an advantage over standard second-order methods. } In this paper, we extend the idea of homogenization to a broader context, not limited to nonconvex problems with second-order Lipschitz continuity.
+We introduce the following \textit{Generalized} Homogeneous Model (GHM)

-which is still an extremal symmetric eigenvalue problem with variables $v \in \mathbb{R}^n,t \in \mathbb{R}$.
-In comparison to OHM \eqref{eq.homoquadmodel}, we introduce a sequence of adaptive functions $\phi_k(\cdot)$ and parameters $\delta_k$ to allow greater flexibility, while keeping the advantage of using cheap symmetric eigenvalue procedures.
-We show that the flexibility of GHM facilitates a general homogeneous framework in which other second-order methods can be realized by properly tuning $\delta_k, \phi_k$ as shown in later \autoref{tab.ghm}.
-For example, to realize a trust-region HSODM, we have to adjust $\delta_k$ at every iteration while setting $\phi_k = \gk$ on most occasions.
+albeit now $\delta_k \in \real$ is allowed for some adaptiveness.
+Furthermore, we introduce the transformation $\phi_k: \real^n\mapsto\real^n$ in place of the gradient $\gk$ while keeping the advantage of using cheap symmetric eigenvalue procedures.
+We show that this flexibility facilitates a machinery to realize other second-order methods and, more importantly, a general homogeneous framework in which new algorithms can be designed.